hark130/keen-risk/slides_raw/06_02-C_Prog-Memory_Concepts.rst

 	However, this layout may be favorable for assembly programmers.
 It's likely easier to think about the stack from this orientation.

+	It's not important for C programmers, but mention the fact that the "stack grows down" and the "heap grows up" (as they say).

 	Image lifted from: https://courses.engr.illinois.edu/cs225/fa2022/resources/stack-heap/

 ----